NEST – Exploring the Future of Buildings

 NEST accelerates the process of innovation in the building sector.
 In this modular research and innovation building of Empa and Eawag, new technologies, materials and systems are tested, researched, honed and validated in realistic conditions.
 The close cooperation with partners from research, industry and the public sector helps launch innovative building and energy technologies on the market faster.

-Solar Fitness & Wellness wins architecture award
+Great honor for Solar Fitness & Wellness unit

 Topping-out ceremony of the DFAB HOUSE unit

 A few days after the robotically prefabricated timber modules of the DFAB HOUSE were assembled, the researchers and craftsmen involved celebrated the topping-out ceremony together on 5 July 2018.

 NEST in the words of the Empa Deputy CEO

 At the eco2friendly-DAY18 Peter Richner, Empa Deputy CEO, presented how research, industry and the public sector are paving the way for the future of the construction and energy sector (in German).